-All dancers should wear comfortable clothes to class - shorts and t-shirt are ideal.
+All dancers should wear sport shorts and a comfortable t-shirt to class, all black if possible.
 Adults can choose to wear whatever they feel most comfortable in, keep in mind that you WILL be sweating!
 Beginners can just wear trainers / socks on their feet for the first few classes but will then be encouraged to order the appropriate dance shoes.

 All Intermediate & Open Children/Teen dancers must wear Poodle socks to class.
 All dancers MUST wear their dancing shoes in class at all times.

 Please remember that when you are in class you are there to learn.
 Full attention and respect must be paid to the teacher and any mistreating of fellow class members will absolutely not be tolerated.
 Everyone is in class to have fun but also to learn.
 If you listen to your teacher and remain courteous in class, there will be no problems.